csula/cs590-fall-2015/README.md

 ## Announcements

+**11/22/2015**

+At my request, @savaness created ticket #13.
+To be clear, for homework 3.
+Your assignment will meet the following "guide rails"

+1. Single Page Application (1 html)
+2. No Refresh (`action` will not have a route)
+3. JSON transfer between client/server (all communications between browser and server will be via header `content-type/json`)

+If you have `doubts` please see me, post to gitter via public forum or `PM` me on gitter.
+You can also [create issues](https://github.com/csula/cs590-fall-2015/issues).
+But please understand that **there will not be an extension offered for this assignment**.
+Please don't ask for an extension.

+There are two opportunities to present the homework assignment:
+* Sunday 11/29
+* Monday 11/30

+Finally, this is a reminder that the coding part for the assignment is simple -- we've already demonstrated this for the first two assignments.
+It's important that you understand the architecture aspect.
+To this end, please be prepared to discuss:

+* What is your design?
+* Who is talking to who and when?
+* What are the components?
+* What is architecture pattern?
+Event-driven?
+* What are your potential microservices (ok even if you have not implemented any)?
+* What are your tradeoffs?

+These are questions that I will ask **you** about your project.
+You will receive a score from 0 to 10.
+0 is nothing done, 10 is eveything done correctly and that you comprehend the architecture of your system.

 **11/20/2015**

 For Thanksgiving weekend, since the University will be close on Friday (11/27) *and* Saturday (11/28), let us have class instead on Sunday (11/29) at 1:15 PM.
 I will confirm location.
 We will still have Monday class at regular scheduled time and location.
+This addresses ticket #14.

 **11/20/2015**